Setting up a basic web server

 Use Let’s Encrypt certbot to generate a certificate

-Sometimes none of the described Let’s Encrypt generation methods works on aarch64 architecture.
+Sometimes none of the described Let’s Encrypt generation methods work on aarch64 architecture.
 The Let’s Encrypt server does have permission to access your site.
 The issue is yet under investigation.

 As a temporary workaround, stop the httpd server and use the standalone method to generate the certificates.